McBaws/MKVToolNix-Sequential-Batch-Mapper/README.md

 The script will autocomplete the paths of specified files.
 Useful if the filenames you want to use have a CRC or episode name in them, which means they won't match the rule in your options file.
 (For example, if the releases you want to remux have filenames like `Show - 01 - dumb title.mkv`, `Show - 02 - different title.mkv`, the rule `Show - EPNUM.mkv` won't work.)

-- Put three stars (`***`) wherever you want the script to autocomplete the filename.
-Using the example above, the rule `Show - EPNUM - ***` would match both of those filenames.
-This can also be used in folder names.
+Glob pattern syntax is now used.
+Use `*` to match any sequence of characters or `?` to match exactly one character.
+[Click here](https://www.geeksforgeeks.org/python/how-to-use-glob-function-to-find-files-recursively-in-python/) for more information.

-- Put two stars (`**`) if you want to specify an extension for the file.
-For example, let's say you have both `Show - 01 - dumb title.mkv` and `Show - 01 - dumb title.ass` in the same directory.
-In this case the rule `Show - EPNUM - **.mkv` would match the first file and `Show - EPNUM - **.ass` would match the second.
+If no matching files are found, there is an option to remove the file from the mux settings.
+If multiple matching files are found, the script will error and quit early.

-- As long as your rule gives enough information to single out one file, it will be accepted.
+As long as your rule gives enough information to single out one file, it will be accepted.

 ## Calculate CRC